klonyyy/MCUViewer/README.md

 6. Make sure the ST-Link is connected.
 Download your executable to the microcontroller and press the "STOPPED" button.

 In case of any problems, please try the test/STMViewer_test CubeIDE project and the corresponding STMViewer_test.cfg project file.
 Please remember to build the project and update the elf file path in the Options -> Acquisition Settings.

+Example project with STMViewer config file is located in test/STMViewer_test directory.

 ### Trace Viewer
 1. Turn on the SWO pin functionality - in CubeMX System Core -> SYS Mode and Configuration -> choose Trace Asynchronous Sw